gocachebr/gocache-discovery-ingress-plugin/README.md

 ```bash
 helm install --version 4.1.2 ingress-nginx ingress-nginx/ingress-nginx -n ingress-nginx -f values.yaml
 ```
-OR
+Or:
 ```bash
 helm upgrade ingress-nginx -f values.yaml ingress-nginx/ingress-nginx -n ingress-nginx
 ```

 ### Using baremetal containers

 inside your deploy.yaml that usually are provided by ingress itself, there is a section for `Deployment`.
-In that section you must create the volumes, set some envoriment variables and add an `initContainer` for the plugin code itself.
+In that section you must create the volumes, set some environment variables and add an `initContainer` for the plugin code itself.

 Here's all the fields needed:
 ```yaml